 Peterbilt 379 Dash Warning Lights

-The Peterbilt 379 is a heavy duty truck that was produced from 1987 to 2007.
-It was available in a wide variety of configurations, but all models had one thing in common: an array of warning lights on the dash.
+The Peterbilt 379 is a heavy-duty truck produced from 1987 to 2007.
+It was available in various configurations, but all models had one thing in common: an array of warning lights on the dash.
 Peterbilt 379 Dash Warning Lights are there to alert the driver to potential problems with the truck, and they can be very useful if you know what they mean.
-In this blog post, we’ll take a look at the meaning of some of the most common warning lights on the Peterbilt 379 dash.
+In this blog post, we'll examine the meaning of some of the most common warning lights on the Peterbilt 379 dash.

 What do the different Peterbilt 379 dash warning lights mean?